ConcernedCitizen2025/Project2025-Assistant/_questions/004-womens-rights-changes.md

 ---
 layout: question
-title: "Women's Rights"
+title: "Proposed Changes to Women’s Rights in Project 2025: Assessing the Threats to Democracy"
+description: "Explore how Project 2025's proposed changes to women’s rights, including reproductive rights and access to healthcare, could undermine gender equality and pose broader threats to democracy."
 ---

-### *What specific changes to women's rights are outlined in Project 2025?*

 # Proposed Changes to Women’s Rights in Project 2025: Assessing the Threats to Democracy

+## *What specific changes to women's rights are outlined in Project 2025?*

 **Introduction**

-Project 2025 outlines a series of policy changes that could significantly impact women’s rights in the United States.
-These changes are presented as part of a broader effort to reshape government priorities and reduce federal involvement in various social issues.
-This analysis explores the specific proposals related to women’s rights, assesses the potential threats they pose to gender equality and democratic values, and considers the broader implications of these changes on American society.
+Project 2025 outlines several policy changes that could have a significant impact on women’s rights in the United States.
+These proposals are part of a broader strategy to reshape government priorities, with a focus on reducing federal involvement in social issues.
+This analysis examines the specific changes related to women’s rights, including reproductive rights and access to healthcare, and assesses the potential threats they pose to gender equality, women’s health, and democratic principles in American society.

 **Reproductive Rights and Access to Healthcare**